docwire/docwire/README.md

 **Unified Transformation**:
 Harmonize your processing across different levels of the information tree, similar to traversing the DOM tree.
 Whether it's a document page or an attachment within an email, our unified transformation approach ensures coherence throughout.

+**AI-Enhanced Chunking and Semantic Analysis**:
+The DocWire SDK API is designed to facilitate the integration of AI-enhanced chunking and semantic analysis directly into the PipeChain.
+This allows developers to apply AI-driven logic to the partitioning of documents, ensuring that chunks are created with a keen understanding of the content's meaning and structure.
+By incorporating AI models into the chunking process, developers can create data segments that are primed for high-level AI tasks such as summarization, question answering, and knowledge extraction.

 ### Uniting PipeChain and DataTree: Elevate Your Processing